 The irregularities of the Gregorian calendar is the reason we can’t memorize it.

 There are two considerations.
-One, our resilience as a society in the face of potential disruptions to the digital age from electro-magnetic bombs and solar flares is diminished.
+One, our reliance on paper and Internet-based diaries and calendars becomes virtually unnecessary to remind us of what the date is.
+They are useful for long-term planning.
+Our resilience as a society in the face of potential disruptions to the digital age from electro-magnetic bombs and solar flares is strengthened.
 Two, the affect on our brains of out-sourcing everyday functions is in question.
 Studies show our memories can be impaired (Johansson, A).
 We can lose skills, too, such as using maps.
-Personally, I feel duller having to turn to a smart phone for calendar, spelling and directions assistance.
-It makes me feel dependent.
-It is somewhat spiritually depleting to be unable to act without them, or rather, to not use the capacities I have.
+Personally, turning to a smart phone for calendar, spelling and directions assistance makes me feel sleepy and dependent.
+There is something spiritually depleting to be unable to act without them, or rather, to not use the capacities I have.
 Anna Johansson puts it well in her article We need to reduce our dependence on technology if we want to keep innovating:

 Instead of introducing a gradual improvement or iterative form of assistance, we’re overwriting entire functions of our brains and bodies.
 As a metaphor, shoes serve to protect your feet from the dangers of walking on questionable terrain, but if you rely on a wheelchair when you don’t truly need one, your leg muscles would eventually atrophy.https://thenextweb.com/news/we-need-to-reduce-our-dependence-on-technology-if-we-want-to-keep-innovating